‘RHOBH’ Lisa Rinna Gushes Over Model Daughters Delilah Belle And Amelia Gray

 “[Lisa Rinna] came to me and she said that they had asked her to do it, and I said, ‘If you do it I’m going to call my divorce lawyer,’ ” Hamlin explained in January of last year. ” ‘I happen to have a divorce lawyer in my phone.
 And as long as I don’t have to be on it, you can do it.’ ”

-While Harry Hamlin isn’t seen regularly on the show, he has been seen on occasion and last year, he filmed a dinner party in Los Angeles with the majority of Rinna’s co-stars.
+While Harry Hamlin isn’t seen regularly on the show, he has been seen on occasion, and last year, he filmed a dinner party in Los Angeles with the majority of Rinna’s co-stars.

 To see more of Lisa Rinna and her family, including husband Harry Hamlin and daughters Delilah Belle and Amelia Gray, tune into the seventh season of The Real Housewives of Beverly Hills, which airs this and every Tuesday night at 9 p.m. on Bravo TV.